Get insider access

 3. Best Mid-Range Vacuum For Hardwood Floors

-If you want to spend less, the Tineco PURE ONE S11 is among the best cordless vacuums for hardwood floors we've tested.
+If you want to spend even less, the Tineco PURE ONE S11 is among the best cordless vacuums for hardwood floors we've tested.
 Like the Shark Stratos Cordless, this cordless stick vacuum has an onboard dirt sensor that lets it adjust its suction power automatically when passing over an area with a lot of debris.
 That said, it has a lower capacity battery than the Shark, resulting in a shorter maximum runtime of about 40 minutes.
 Its floorhead also has a single brushroll instead of the Stratos Cordless' more complex twin roller arrangement.
-Thankfully, this doesn't make much difference from a performance perspective on bare floors, where the Tineco delivers superb debris-pickup performance.
+Thankfully, this has very little impact on its excellent performance on bare floors.

-Also, unlike the Shark, you can easily remove the Tineco's brushroll from its floorhead.
-This might not seem like much, but this design choice makes a huge difference in everyday maintenance since it's much easier to clear away any tangled hair or stuck-on debris.
-Unfortunately, the Tineco does feel noticeably less robust than the Shark, with a body made of thinner-feeling plastic.
+Unlike the Shark, you can easily remove the Tineco's brushroll from its floorhead.
+This might not seem like much, but this design choice makes an enormous difference in everyday maintenance, as it's much easier to clear away any tangled hair or stuck-on debris.
+Unfortunately, the Tineco feels noticeably less robust than the Shark build-wise, sporting a body made of thinner-feeling plastic.

 See our review